DTLSServer Class

 Default Value: 0

-This property indicates the UDP port on the remote host through which the connection is coming.
+This field indicates the UDP port on the remote host through which the connection is coming.

 The connection must be valid or an error will be fired.